yashburshe/CS4530-Fall-2025/tutorials/week1-user-stories.md

 * The system should provide summary reports demonstrating adherence to informed consent principles upon request.
 (Desirable)
 * The system should provide automated tools which regulators can use to verify if the personal data collection methods comply with local data protection laws.
 (Extension)

-Note how the user stories that resulted from VSD analysis on informed consent are markedly different from the user stories without VSD analysis.
-This illustrates how VSD helps us think about requirements more wholistically.
+Note how the user stories that resulted from VSD analysis on informed consent are markedly different from the user stories without VSD analysis -- (1) they include more stakeholders as we explicitly reasoned about them, and (2) they explicitly encompass the values we considered were important to include in our requirements.
+This illustrates how combining VSD analysis with user stories not only helps us think about requirements more wholistically but also document them and track them systematically.

 [User Stories](https://www.simplilearn.com/tutorials/agile-scrum-tutorial/user-stories#how_to_write_user_stories)
 [VSD](https://vsd.ccs.neu.edu/introduction/what-is-vsd/)